digitalvortex/sample_php_code/README.md

 - **Unit Tests**: PHPUnit tests have been written to verify the functionality of the `DatabaseService`, including checking the PDO connection and database existence.
 - **Encryption Service**: A service that provides encryption and decryption functionalities using the sodium library.
 - **SetKey Utility**: A utility script for generating a sodium key for the user to manually save to the `.env` file.
+- **Custom DI Container**: A basic dependency injection container that registers and resolves services.
+- **Interfaces**: Added interfaces such as `MigrationInterface` and `DatabaseDefinitionsInterface` to enforce standard methods.

 ### Next Steps

-- **Custom DI Container**: Implement a basic dependency injection container that registers and resolves services.
 - **Models**: Implement models to interact with the database.
 - **Views**: Create basic views to render HTML output.
 - **Controllers**: Implement controllers to handle requests and manage application flow.